ogSnek/EmailClient/README.md

 search = Prompts user for a string that will be queried and will return any emails found send = Sends a message to a directed receiver

+#

-Trouble Shooting FAQ:
+# Trouble Shooting FAQ:

 If "An error ocurred" is printed, it is possible that you entered your email/password wrong and is denied by the SMTP server.
 Try the logout() function to logout and login again.

 if "Error locating UID [#] Text type not supported" is returned when read, readAll, or search is called, then the email body being queried is not adapted to this program.
-This is a bug that is currently being fixed.
+Pyzmail is depreciated when encountering certian text types.